Look here for information on National Map Elevation data. To explore and download elevation data visit this webpage.

-There are a number of Mac software packages that will read elevation files.
-Five that came up in a quick Web search are:
+There are a number of Mac programs that will read elevation files.
+A few open source programs are:

 Yes.
-To maintain consistency, the NED data distributed from USGS are only produced on NAD83 with a geographic coordinate system.
-Users can project the NED data to a different datum or projection using most GIS software after downloading the data.
+To maintain consistency, original seamless elevation data distributed from USGS are only produced on NAD83 with a geographic coordinate system.

 The USGS distributes source DEMs, received after March 2014, in their original project resolution (OPR) and horizontal coordinate system.

-Elevations are centered to each pixel in raster datasets, which are used by most GIS applications.
+Elevations are pixel-centered in raster datasets, which are used by most GIS applications.

-There are frequently multiple sources of elevation data that cover a given location.
-Preference is given to that which is the most detailed and up-to-date, unless there are overriding quality concerns.
+There are frequently multiple sources of elevation data held by the USGS that cover a given geographic location.

 - next ›